ashokdey/react-universal/README.md

 * **client-app** : Contains the react-redux app before converting it into an Isomophic app
 * **universal-app** : Contains the universal react app with server side rendering
+* **production** : Contains the production build configs for webpack and removal of console logs

 ### TODO: